tot-ra/graphql-schema-registry/README.md

 ## Security & compliance

 - There is not strict process on finding or updating vulnerabilitites.
 The license also states there there is no Liability or Warranty, so be aware of that
-- Github discussions / issues is the only communication channel to notify about vulnerabilities, there is not discord or slack.
+- You can use Slack or Github discussions / issues as a communication channel to notify about vulnerabilities.
 - We use [snyk](https://snyk.io/test/github/pipedrive/graphql-schema-registry) in PR checks.
 We try to look at `npm audit` reports manually on PR creation to minimize issues.
 - We intentionally use [strict versioning of nodejs dependencies](https://github.com/pipedrive/graphql-schema-registry/blob/master/package.json) which prevents automatic dependabot PRs.
 Thus version upgrades are manual.
 Why?
 Because sometimes we saw external dependencies rolling out breaking changes in minor/patch versions which broke our master.
 Same thing with hacked libraries.